How to Plan a Major Trip

 - travel documents/ID (passport, VISA, driver's licence)

 One final item that can be handy is a few dollars cash in currencies for any country you're flying over.
 This depends on where you're going and how easy it is for you to get the cash.
 It's always possible that your plane might need to make an unscheduled stop and it's good to have a few dollars cash handy so you can get a snack.
-It's not something to stress out over if you can't easily get it or you're flying over quite a few countries.
-I was only flying over the States and I live on the border, so it was no problem to have a few American dollars with me just in case.
-If you're flying over 10 European countries, it's probably not worth the hassle.
+It's not something to stress out over if you can't easily get it or you're flying over quite a few countries, but it's worth considering.

 Learn Travel Restrictions